andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ---

+## BIG PICTURE:

+Note:
+GROKK-ABILITY,
+END-TO-END-VIEW
-## BIG PICTURE: GROKK-ABILITY, END-TO-END-VIEW - ("Where is the big picture?")
-INTRO TO THIS PART
+"Where is the big picture?"
+[AHL] - INTRO TO THIS PART

 ---

 ### Where was the Big Picture?
 [AHL]

 Note:
-I take a very "I'm the noob and I'm keeping the beginners mind as long as I can to get as deep an understanding as possible" approach.
+I take a very "I'm the noob and I'm keeping the beginners mind as long as I can to get as deep an understanding as possible" style of approach to DDD.

 When I first started I had to look at what was already there design-wise, including how it had manifest already in the team structures, lines of communication, dependencies (human and code), and codebases and artefacts.